karlb/wikdict-web/wsgi/myapp/markdown/about.md

 * converts the data into other formats
 * provides a web interface

-The source code for all this can be found in the [bitbucket repository](https://bitbucket.org/wikdict/) and is licensed under the MIT license.
+The source code for all this can be found in the repositories for the [dictionary generation](https://github.com/karlb/wikdict-gen) and the [web interface](https://github.com/karlb/wikdict-web).
+Both are licensed under the MIT license.

 #### Data download